Howard Gardner: Career

-Theory and criticism
+Theory of multiple intelligences

 According to Gardner's theory of multiple intelligences, humans have several different ways of processing information, and these ways are relatively independent of one another.
 The theory is a critique of the standard intelligence theory, which emphasizes the correlation among abilities, as well as traditional measures like IQ tests that typically only account for linguistic, logical, and spatial abilities.
 Since 1999, Gardner has identified eight intelligences: linguistic, logical-mathematical, musical, spatial, bodily/kinesthetic, interpersonal, intrapersonal, and naturalistic.
 Gardner and colleagues have also considered two additional intelligences, existential and pedagogical.
 Many teachers, school administrators, and special educators have been inspired by Gardner's theory of multiple intelligences.

 Gardner's definition of intelligence has been met with some criticism in education circles as well as in the field of psychology.
 Perhaps the strongest and most enduring critique of his theory of multiple intelligences centers on its lack of empirical evidence, much of which points to a single construct of intelligence called "g".
 Gardner has responded that his theory is based entirely on empirical evidence as opposed to experimental evidence, as he does not believe experimental evidence in itself can yield a theoretical synthesis.

 Gardner's theory of multiple intelligences can be seen as both a departure from and a continuation of the 20th century's work on the subject of human intelligence.
 Other prominent psychologists whose contributions variously developed or expanded the field of study include Charles Spearman, Louis Thurstone, Edward Thorndike, and Robert Sternberg.